 How to Permanently Set $PATH in Linux

-Check Current $PATH Variables
+Check $PATH Variables in Linux

-[ravi@linuxshelltips:~]$ echo $PATH
+$ echo $PATH

-Add Directory to $PATH Variable
+Add a Directory to PATH Variable Linux

 To temporarily add a directory, for example, /opt/sysadmin/scripts to your path, you can run the following command:

-[ravi@linuxshelltips:~]$ PATH=$PATH:/opt/sysadmin/scripts
+$ PATH=$PATH:/opt/sysadmin/scripts

-[ravi@linuxshelltips:~]$ echo $PATH
+$ echo $PATH

 OR